 Do you teach children?

-Yes I teach children from ages 10 and up.
-Under 14 please select “30 minute voice lesson in person” upon booking.
+For ages 14 and under, please select “30 minute voice lesson in person” upon booking.

 What if I have my own style of singing?

 Learning to sing without strain and still be able to keep your style is possible!
 The technique that I teach trains you how to sing with ease and no strain, while still producing a powerful industry standard sound.